 About Country Doctor Nutritional Center

 Country Doctor Nutritional Center is a family business established in 1998 by Samuel Young, a Board Certified Naturopath and Master Herbalist.
-Dr. Young has since retired.
+Samuel Young has since retired.
 While the elder Samuel Young still mentors and acts as an advisor to the clinic, his son Dan Young, a Board Certified Naturopath and Certified Nutritional Counselor operates our clinic in Cheyenne, Wyoming.
 Samuel Young formulated the Herbal Perfect extracts and capsules we use in our clinic today.
 We take pride in offering our clients the best protocols, methods and products available in their journey to obtaining good health naturally.

 About Dan Young